dimitri-nicolo/calico/v2.2/usage/federation/services-controller.md

       configured in the service spec.
-1. On a cluster that needs to access the federated set of Pods that are running the application `my-app`, create a service on that cluster leaving the spec selector blank and setting the `federation.tigera.io/serviceSelector` annotation to be a {{site.prodname}} selector which selects the previously configured services using the chosen label match
+1. On a cluster that needs to access the federated set of Pods that are running the application `my-app`, create a service on that cluster leaving the spec selector blank and setting the `federation.tigera.io/serviceSelector` annotation to be a {{site.tseeprodname}} selector which selects the previously configured services using the chosen label match
    (e.g. `run == "my-app"`).
-    - {{site.prodname}} Federated Services Controller will manage this service, populating the service endpoints from all of the services that match the service selector configured in the annotation.
+    - {{site.tseeprodname}} Federated Services Controller will manage this service, populating the service endpoints from all of the services that match the service selector configured in the annotation.
 1. Any application can access the federated service using the local DNS name for that service.

 > **Reminder**:
 > -  The spec selector field in the service is used by Kubernetes to select *pods* in the local cluster.
 This is a
 >    Kubernetes style selector.
-> -  The spec selector field in the annotation is used by {{site.prodname}} Federated Services Controller to select
+> -  The spec selector field in the annotation is used by {{site.tseeprodname}} Federated Services Controller to select
 >    *services* across the federated set of clusters.
-This is a {{site.prodname}} style selector.
+This is a {{site.tseeprodname}} style selector.
 {: .alert .alert-success}

 ## Example